ixboy/Leaderboard/README.md

    ```
    git clone git@github.com:ixboy/Leaderboard.git
    ```
-- Run `npm install` to install the necessary packages to run locally
+- Run `yarn` to install the necessary packages to run locally
-- After installing everything, run `npm start` and your default browser will open with the page
+- After installing everything, run `yarn start` and your default browser will open with the page

 ### Prerequisites